-I process credit cards outside of QuickBooks.
+- I process credit cards outside of QuickBooks.
 Can I still do this?

-Yes.
+- Yes.
 You must set up your Payment Methods list to include any of the methods in the following methods:

-MasterCard
+- o MasterCard o American Express

-Master Card
+- Master CardAMEX

+- VisaAmericanExpress

+- VisαCardDiscover

-Visa
+- Visa CardDiscoverCard

-Discover Card

-VisaCard

-Discover Card

-Discover Card
+o Discover Card o JCB

-Diners

-Visa Card

-Diners Club

-American Express

-JCB

-AMEX

-Other Credit Card
+o Diners o Other Credit Card

-o AmericanExpress

-When you make a deposit with any of these payment methods selected, the credit card fees boxes appear on the Make Deposits window.

-• I can only select credit card deposits to use this feature.
+- o Diners Club - When you make a deposit with any of these payment methods selected, the credit card fees boxes appear on the Make Deposits window. - I can only select credit card deposits to use this feature.
 I have cash, check, and other deposits to make.
-Can I still make those?

-ou make deposits, you're pro lit card payments and make
+Can I still make those? - Absolutely.
+When you make deposits, you're prompted to select which deposits you want to make.
+You can select only the credit card payments and make those deposits then click Payments and select the other deposits.